rmdxdev/blog-backend-express/README.md

 ---

-Miracle API is licensed under the MIT license.
+Blog API (Express) is licensed under the MIT license.